 The Haas Center for Public Service educates students to be ethical and engaged global citizens through service, scholarship and community partnerships.
 The center is a home for service on campus and the hub of Cardinal Service, a university-wide effort to make service an essential feature of a Stanford education.
-Cardinal Service supports students to enroll in more than 180 community-engaged learning Cardinal Courses; pursue more than 400 full-time Cardinal Quarter service fellowships and internships offered locally, nationally and globally with Stanford support; build leadership skills through a sustained Cardinal Commitment; and explore public service careers and ways to integrate service into any career. haas.stanford.edu
+Cardinal Service supports students to enroll in more than 150 community-engaged learning Cardinal Courses; pursue one of nearly 500 funded, full-time Cardinal Quarter service fellowships and internships offered locally, nationally and globally; build leadership skills through a sustained Cardinal Commitment; and explore public service careers and ways to integrate service into any career. haas.stanford.edu